istornz/flutter_gaimon/README.md

   > Custom vibration patterns is only supported on **iPhone 8 and newer devices**.

-- Why custom pattern is not working on Android?
-  > This feature is only available on iOS for now (a PR would be appreciated 🤗).

 ## 🎯 Roadmap

-- [ ] Support pattern for Android (send `.ahap` file & convert it to waveform).
+- [x] Support pattern for Android (send `.ahap` file & convert it to waveform).
+  - [X] Parse .ahab json contents
+  - [X] Convert events in pattern to waveform
+  - [X] Send waveform to android native plugin to simulate waveform
+  - [x] Add support for parameters (https://developer.apple.com/documentation/corehaptics/representing-haptic-patterns-in-ahap-files)
+  - [x] Add support for Parameter curves
+  - [ ] Add support for AttackTime
+  - [ ] Add support for DecayTime
+  - [ ] Add support for Sustained Events
 - [ ] Support audio file to haptic feedback (generate correct feedback for audio file).

 ## 👥 Contributions